swcarpentry/shell-novice/_episodes/04-pipefilter.md

 > ## Pipe Reading Comprehension
 >
-> A file called `animals.txt` contains the following data:
+> A file called `animals.txt` (in the data-shell/data folder) contains the following data:
 >
 > ~~~
 > 2012-11-05,deer